farkwun/post_lunch_prep_bot/README.md

 7) Run `chmod +x deploy_sample.sh`
 8) Run `./deploy_sample.sh`

-To set up the cron -
+ ### 2 - Set up the cron

 1) Install `cron` on your system if not already installed
 2) Add the cron jobs defined in assets/sample_cron to your machine's crontab taking care to replace $BOT_DIR_WITH_ANNOUNCE_PY with whichever directory contains the announce.py file
 3) Ensure the announcerzuliprc credentials are set

+### 3 - Check if working

+Send a private message with the text "help" to PrepBot in Zulip.

 ## Contributing